 Dial in the altitude, and set ISA deviation to 0.
 The SAT value shown is the ISA temperature for that altitude.

-Note: Temperature (and rise) are controlled with up and down arrows, rather than a thumbwheel, for space reasons on iOS devices with smaller displays.
+Note: Temperature and recovery coefficient are controlled with up and down arrows, rather than a thumbwheel, for space reasons on iOS devices with smaller displays.

 Crossover altitude is relevant in climbs and descents, and varies depending on the combination of IAS and Mach number you choose to fly when climbing (and descending).
 Your Aircraft Flight Manual provides suitable combinations.

 At crossover altitude, you would change your primary speed reference from IAS to Mach in a climb, and vice-versa during descent.

 E6BJet computes the actual crossover altitude, for the selected combination of CAS (*) and Mach you have entered in the CROSSOVER portion of the display.